vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

 not appear to be inconsistent with this view.⌋

-⌊**Citations in sakalapāṭha.**—The most conclusive evidence to show that book xix. was not recognized by Kāuç. is afforded by the five verses which, although occurring in our xix., are yet cited by Kāuç. in full (*sakalapāṭha*): these are 59.
+⌊**Citations in sakalapāṭha.**—The most conclusive evidence to show that book xix. was not recognized by Kāuś. is afforded by the five verses which, although occurring in our xix., are yet cited by Kāuś. in full (*sakalapāṭha*): these are 59.
 3; 33.
 3 and 44.
 4; and 52.
 5 and 72.
 1.
 As to the first of the five, *ā́ devā́nām ápi pánthām aganma*, cited at 5.
-12, Bloomfield has already remarked in his note that the *sakalapāṭha* shows that it is regarded as coming from some other source than our book xix., and it is in fact not infrequent elsewhere (RV.MS.TS.ÇB.);
+12, Bloomfield has already remarked in his note that the *sakalapāṭha* shows that it is regarded as coming from some other source than our book xix., and it is in fact not infrequent elsewhere (RV.MS.TS.śB.);
 moreover, it is a part of the same group as *tvám agne vratapā́ asi*, of which group, as already noted, Dārila (on 6.
 37) gives the *sakalapāṭha*.
 The verses *tvám bhū́mim* (cited in full at 2.
 1: a later